marmalade/s3eMapView/README.md

 ### Mac OS X Simulator ###

-The OS X simulator is mostly supported, using [MacMapKit](https://github.com/Oomph/MacMapKit).
+The OS X simulator is mostly supported on OS X 10.8, using [MacMapKit](https://github.com/Oomph/MacMapKit).
 The resulting map will look similar to the way an iOS map will look.

 __Limitations__:
+* Does not yet work on OS X 10.9 or newer (MacMapKit has not been updated)
 * POI subtitles, if present, are not shown on the callout
 * User location is always shown
 * Clickable POI callouts do not support the blue button that allows the user